alessiodionisi/qemu-vmnet/README.md

 # qemu-vmnet

-> ⚠️ The project has been archived becouse now QEMU supports vmnet natively as network device.
+> ⚠️ The project has been archived because now QEMU supports vmnet natively as network device.
 > See: `qemu-system-aarch64 -machine virt -netdev help`

 Native macOS networking for QEMU using `vmnet.framework` and `socket` networking.